 Our park has four booklets of activities available for kids.
 After completing each booklet, Junior Rangers receive a patch to mark their accomplishment.
 Earn all four "rocker" patches to complete your set!

-Visit our Junior Ranger page to learn more about our Junior Ranger program and download the booklets!
+Visit our Junior Ranger page to learn more about our Junior Ranger program!